opengsn/docs/javascript-client/tutorial.md

 Obviously, blockchain access is still not free.
 You get these GSN transactions with the help of two entities.
-The user's application talks to a **_relay server_**, one of a number of servers that offer to send messages into the chain.
+The user's application talks with a **_RelayHub_** contract, which orchestrate the transaction.
+Through it, the applications find a **_relay server_**, or **relayer**, one of a number of servers that offer to send messages into the chain.
 The relay then talks to a **_paymaster_**, a contract that decides which transactions to finance based on the sender, the target contract, and possibly additional information.

 Paymasters are contracts, so they are always available, same as any other Ethereum contract.
-Relays are internet sites which get paid by paymasters for their services.
+Relayers are internet sites which get paid by paymasters for their services.
 Running a new relay is cheap and easy ([see directions here](/relay-server/tutorial.md)).

-We expect that anybody who opens a dapp for relayed calls will also set up a relay or two, so there will be enough that they can't all be censored.
+We expect (though not require) that anybody who opens a dapp for relayed calls will also set up a relay or two, so there will be enough that they can't all be censored.

-Note that everything the relays do is verified.
+Note that everything the relayers do is verified.
 They cannot cheat, and if a relay attempts to censor a client at most it can delay the message by a few seconds before the client selects to go through a different relay.

 <img src="../images/paymaster_needs_gas.png" alt="" width="80%" />

-To know what relays are available you consult a special contract called RelayHub.
-This hub also checks up on relays and paymasters to ensure nobody is cheating.

 ## Creating a Paymaster